rajkothari634/rajkothari634/README.md

 💬 Ask me about anything, I am always ready to help 😄.

-🌱 Things I like to do or I have done before.
+🌱 Things I like to do / I have done before.
 - I am Vice President of HackSlash Club NIT Patna.
 - I am Google DSC NIT Patna Machine Learning Lead.
-- Mentor for junior developer to guide them and especially in hackathons.
+- Mentor for students and love to take part in mentorship in hackathons.
 - Past experience of SDE Intern in Arcatron Mobility and Earnest Fintech.